sf-wdi-17/notes/lectures/week-06/_2_tuesday/dawn/ruby_inheritance_exercises.md

 ## Classical Inheritance in Ruby: Exercises ##

+*Note: For all the exercises below, you can find solutions in the `solutions` branch of this repository.*

 ##Goal #1 - Implement Inheritance:

 - Inheritance is used to give a child class most, or all of the features of a parent class.